All articles

 Swyft carved out a niche in same-day delivery capability in Pakistan's two largest cities.
 In Karachi and Lahore, Swyft can deliver orders placed in the morning by evening — a service level no other courier reliably offers at scale.
 Coverage extends to 300 or more cities nationally for standard next-day delivery.

-Rates are slightly above market average, which reflects the same-day premium and urban infrastructure investment.
-COD payout at T+4 is mid-market.
+Rates are generally described as slightly above market average, reflecting the same-day premium and urban infrastructure investment — get a quote to confirm for your own volume.
+Swyft's payout cycle is reported as mid-market; confirm the current terms directly since it isn't publicly standardized.
 The API is good and supports standard ecommerce integration needs.
 Swyft is not the courier for budget-conscious brands optimizing purely on cost per shipment.

 Where Swyft creates real value is for categories where delivery speed drives conversion or customer experience — same-day fashion, flowers, gifts, food items with a shelf component, and any product where customers place a premium on receiving their order the same day they ordered it.
 Best use cases: same-day delivery in Karachi and Lahore, time-sensitive fashion and lifestyle products, brands that use delivery speed as a competitive differentiator.